tlevacic/BattleShip/docs/usecases.md

 4. After both players have placed their ships, game starts by one of players randomly selected.
 5. First player selects a square on the oponent's grid he is targeting and asks the oponent for the result of shooting that square by prononcing the square identifier, e.g. "B-4".
 6. Oponent checks on his grid with fleet if the square is occupied by a ship and answers:
-   a.
-"Missed" if square doesn't contain a ship,
+    * "Missed" if square doesn't contain a ship,
-   b.
-"Hit" if there is a ship on that square or
+    * "Hit" if there is a ship on that square or
-   c.
-"Sunk" if the square is the last hit square belonging to a ship.
+    * "Sunk" if the square is the last hit square belonging to a ship.
 7. First player records the shooting result on his second grid.
 8. Players exchange their roles and repeat steps 5-7.
 9. Players repeat steps 5-8 until all ships in one of player's fleet are sunk.